 The total estimated CO_2 emission from the operation of the furnace based on IPCC 2006 is 121,685 MT/yr.
 The Philippines Second National Communication (SNC) on Climate Change has projected 100,402,000 MT of CO_2 for 2020.
 Using the projection of SNC, the Project operation is expected to contribute an approximately 0.12% of the total CO_2 emission.
+Under the operation phase, Scope 2 GHG estimates is not applicable because the electricity that will be using by the Project will come from their generated power.
 Moreover, AISCL will establish a "green buffer zone" to mitigate some of the potential effects of emissions of its proposed Power Plant Project.